Infrastructure Nodes view

 - Apply filters by clicking

-- Click a node or Snaplex to view its details.
+- Click a node row to view its details panel

-- From the node list, start or restart a node or put it in maintenance mode.
-In the node's row, click the three dots and select the appropriate action.
-To find nodes in maintenance mode, select the Inactive nodes filter.
+- Start, restart a node, or put it in maintenance mode by clicking the three-dot menu in the node's row.
+To find nodes in maintenance mode, select the Inactive nodes content selector

 Table configuration and filters